thenoveltyseeker/ArticlesTime/README.md

 ![image](https://user-images.githubusercontent.com/14359651/193554736-9be9aa32-e016-4809-8a63-b63a716b937b.png)

 - Now give a name for the suite
-- Add the Run configurations highlighted in the screenshot in the Run field
+- Add the Run configurations highlighted in the screenshot in the Run field.
 - Select the project root folder for Gradle project field
 - Now Apply, then OK.
-- Now run the configuration like we run the app
+- Now run the configuration: instead of choosing app as configuration choose our test config and click the play button.

 ![image](https://user-images.githubusercontent.com/14359651/193555003-522230fc-700f-441a-be86-418677cd14ec.png)

-- Once you run configuration the test result will be shown like above
+- Once you run the configuration the test results will be shown like above.
 - Click on the highlighted vertical up arrow to export the test report.
-(You can also choose the gradle test report)
+(You can also choose the gradle test report - gradle icon)

 ![image](https://user-images.githubusercontent.com/14359651/193556157-a4e5ed44-68a5-4986-8ad7-c4a0c7151e11.png)

-- For coverage run the config using the highlighted sheild icon.
+- For Test coverage, run the created test configuration using the highlighted sheild icon in the above image.
 - Once the suite is updated, click the vertical up arrow (highlighted) to generate the coverage report.